mikedenly/mikedenly.github.io/_pages/research.md

 "Governance in Armenia: An Evidence Review" USAID.
 2018. (with Mike Findley, John Gerring, and Rachel Wellhausen)

-"Integrity Systems and the Rule of Law in Armenia: An Evidence Review" uSAID.
+"Integrity Systems and the Rule of Law in Armenia: An Evidence Review" USAID.
 2019. (with Mike Findley, Vepa Rejepov, and Rachel Wellhausen)

 ## Popular Media